 In the case of session resumption, research has demonstrated that web sites could track browser users’ history by exploiting the session resumption feature implemented in the TLS protocol.

 TLS 1.3 Vulnerabilities

-In TLS 1.3 the above vulnerability that leads to downgrade attacks is prevented because the server signs the entire handshake, including the cipher negotiation.
+In TLS 1.3 the above vulnerability that leads to downgrading attacks is prevented because the server signs the entire handshake, including the cipher negotiation.